reactivemarkets/developer/docs/api/README.md

 ### WebSocket API

 Our WebSocket API is optimised for fast, efficient streaming market data.
-It uses a binary data format to reduce data volumes and improve processing efficiency within our platform and in your client.
+It uses a binary data format to reduce data volumes and improve processing efficiency within our network and in your client.
 By optimising the format, we are able to pack order book data into frequent snapshots allowing you to consume data that requires no order book maintenance in your client code - as soon as you receive it, it’s ready to use.
 The feed request API offers various parameters to control